r3cursive123/arp_mon/README.md

 2. sudo chmod +x setup.py
 3. sudo python setup.py
 4. Anwser questions (this will setup configurations for later...if you are un-easy about it - then just edit arp_mon.py yourself)
-5. Make sure you add this program to your crontab -- else it will not run! \n a.'sudo crontab -e -u root' \n
+5. Make sure you add this program to your crontab -- else it will not run!
+6.'sudo crontab -e -u root'
-  b. then add this entry for every 5 minutes: */5 * * * * /absolute/path/to/arp_mon.py
+7. then add this entry for every 5 minutes: */5 * * * * /absolute/path/to/arp_mon.py